thehaohcm/DevOpsLabs/Terraform/README.md

 8. run command for initializing terraform: terraform init
 9. run command to see what changes: terraform plan
 10. run command to apply all changes: terraform apply

---Done--
+11. run command to destroy all created resource: terraform destroy --Done--

 ## Reference